 Top 12 Attractions

 1. Statue of Liberty (1886) is located on the 12 acre Liberty Island in New York Harbor, but very close to NYC.
 This statue was a gift of international friendship from the people of France to the people of the United States, a symbols of political freedom and democracy today.
 This small, but well known island is accessible by Circle Line-Statue of Liberty Ferry, Inc. ferries only and includes visits to Ellis Island as well.
 Lady Liberty stands 152 feet high atop an 89-foot pedestal.
 If you just want a closer view of lady liberty, without getting off at Liberty Island, consider the commuter ferry that runs from Battery Park to Staten Island.
 This ferry offers amazing views of Lower Manhattan, the Statue of Liberty, Ellis Island and the New York Harbor for free.
 On July 4, 2009 the crown reopened, but only about 240 people are allowed into the crown each day, at the rate of three groups of 10 every hour.
 Crown tickets cost an extra $3 per person, on top of the ferry ticket price.
 The ten-story pedestal, museum and outdoor observation deck re-opened in 2004, while the torch continues to be off-limits to visitors since it closed in 1916.
-You must reserve either a Crown ticket (which includes pedestal and museum access) or a Pedestal Museum Ticket (which does not include crown access) a regular ticket or a 3-Day Flex Ticket.
+A ferry ticket is required to visit and tickets are $17 for adults and $9 for children.
+Crown access is an additional $3.

 2. Times Square - Ranked by Forbes as the number one most visited attraction in America, with a whopping 35 annual visitors.
 Home to the New Years Eve Ball Drop.
 Bigger doesn’t always mean better is a major commercial intersection in the borough of Manhattan in New York City, at the junction of Broadway and Seventh Avenue and stretching from West 42nd to West 47th Streets.
 The extended Times Square area, also called the Theatre District, consists of the blocks between Sixth and Eighth Avenues from east to west, and West 40th and West 53rd Streets from south to north, making up the western part of the commercial area of Midtown Manhattan.
 Learn more by reading our post about 20 Things You Didn’t Know About Times Square.